-To decide among the above-mentioned measures, two items are considered: 1) the mathematical formulation of the measures and 2) the definition of risk for consumers.
-On the one hand, we have a mixed-integer linear model and therefore this formulation does not admit nonlinear measures.
+To decide among the above-mentioned measures, two items are considered: the mathematical formulation of the measures and the definition of risk for consumers.
+On the one hand, we have a MIP model and therefore this formulation does not admit nonlinear measures to be practically solvable.
 On the other hand, according to our point of view, an industrial consumer perceives the risk as the potential of high costs and, thus, measures which penalize low costs are inappropriate.
-As a consequence, the measures variance, total absolute deviation, regret and utility function are not suitable for industrial consumers (see summary in Table I).
+As a consequence, the measures variance, total absolute deviation, regret and utility function are not suitable for industrial consumers.